 What follows in this post is a brief definition of #6 – 10 of the 10 descriptors of Agape.
 I’ve also included a few questions for you to consider each of the definitions.

 The remaining 5 of the 10 descriptors of Agape:

 6. Honor: I’ve actually written a little about the meaning of this word in a previous post (“Empathy #6: Empathy facilitates Honor”).
-This characteristic of Agape means you give something of great value to (yourself and) another person, so that they feel valued, impressed and “weighted down” with the goods, property, money and basically the abundance of your gift, so that they in turn feel wealthy because of the actions that you bestow upon and deliver to them.
+This characteristic of Agape means you give something of great value to (yourself and) another person so that they feel valued, impressed and “weighed down” with the goods, property, money and basically the abundance of your gift, so that they, in turn, feel wealthy because of the actions that you bestow upon and deliver to them.

-In my life the Spirit leads me to make the right decision, at the right time to produce the right words or right behavior to effect the right outcome while also providing me with the reassurance that I need to know that I’ve made the right decision in my decision making process.
+In my life, the Spirit leads me to make the right decision, at the right time to produce the right words or right behavior to affect the right outcome while also providing me with the reassurance that I need to know that I’ve made the right decision in my decision-making process.
 If I’ve not made the right decision, I’ve noticed that the Spirit provides through my conscience a subtle “tap” on my heart to revisit the issue because it needs more work toward creating these right outcomes.

 Here’s an important and practical point about this word though: Although we don’t want to limit God in providing the right and honorable response through us, it’s been my experience that the Spirit does want to provide help in creating and developing the “reasonable response” that is honorable for all involved.
 Here’s how I’ve experienced His help.

 For me, I’ve found that the characteristic of Honor is best produced when I stay connected to God (by working Step 11 or by practicing my spiritual disciplines).
 By maintaining my connection with God, I find that I am apt to make reasonable and balanced choices and decisions that are good for all around.